-Cut an Asterisk
+1. Cut an Asterisk

 Gather together any strings of wood that result from cutting.
 You can use these with your kindling.

-Bundle Your Kindling
+2. Bundle Your Kindling

 On top of the log, where you began your cuts, place some soft, dry kindling.
-This can be anything from dead grass, crumbled leaves, or shredded paper, but drier lint works best if you've got any.
+You can use several types of debris for kindling:

 Consider also placing a few thicker twigs atop the kindling that may burn a bit longer than the rest.

 It's the moment of truth.
 Remember when your mother told you not to play with matches?
 Forget all of that!
+(But still be careful!)

 As the pile of kindling burns, it will begin to fall down into the cracks of your asterisk that you cut.
 This is supposed to happen.
 The log will protect the flame, and the smoke will vent out the top, allowing the fire to grow upward from the inside.

-Keep it Cooking
+4. Keep It Cooking

-Extinguish The Heat
+5. Extinguish the Heat